Enhancing the Windows Command Prompt and Batch Scripting

 Take Command organizes your Windows command prompts

 In addition, Take Command is a powerful batch file programming tool, including an integrated IDE with a sophisticated editor and batch debugger.
-Take Command offers extensions such as DO loops, SWITCH statements, error and exception handling, system monitoring, third-party plugins, and more than 680 built-in variables and functions.
+Take Command offers extensions such as DO loops, SWITCH statements, error and exception handling, system monitoring and event triggers, third-party plugins, and more than 690 built-in variables and functions.